fridadwi/promo-card-instagram-filter-tutorial/README.md

 ![spark ar hub](tutorial_images/24_spark_ar_hub.png)

 Input the required information and files.
 Some things that need to be considered include:
-* On the **Platform** only activate **Instagram**, because the **Gallery Texture** feature is not available on Facebook.
+* On the **Platform**, be sure to activate **Instagram** and deactivade Facebook, because the **Gallery Texture** feature **is not available on Facebook**.
 * In **Categories**, choose the relevant category with the filter that we created, for this project you can choose **Appearence and Selfies**.
-* On **Publication date** you can choose whether it will be released immediately when it gets approval or if you want to schedule it at another time.
+* On **Publication date** you can choose whether it will be released immediately when it gets approval or you can also schedule it at another time.

 ![spark ar hub completed](tutorial_images/25_spark_ar_hub_complete.png)

 After all forms are filled in, click the **Submit** button which is on the upper right side of the **Spark AR Hub** page.
-If you haven't successfully completed filling out the form, you can click the **Save** button and continue on another occasion by accessing https://www.facebook.com/sparkarhub/effects/
+If you haven't successfully completed filling out the form, you can click the **Save** button and continue on another time by accessing https://www.facebook.com/sparkarhub/effects/

-After completing submissions, we just have to wait for the Filter that we make to get approval.
+After completing submissions, we just have to **wait** for the Filter that we make to **get approval**.

 ## Approval

-Before Filter can be used by the public, Filter will go through a **Review** process in a few days.
+Before Filter can be used by the public, Filter will go through a **Review** process **in a few days**.

-If our Filter gets rejected, a notification will appear on **Facebook** and **Spark AR Hub**, please check the reason for rejection and make the necessary corrections.
-Resubmit after updating the Filter.
+If our **Filter gets rejected**, a notification will appear on **Facebook** and **Spark AR Hub**, please check the reason for rejection and correct all the necessary requirement before re-submit.
+After you made the update, you can re-submit the Filter.

 If our Filter is approved, a notification will also appear on **Facebook** and **Spark AR Hub**.